emersonloureiro/knit/README.md

     func main {
         flag = "drwx"
         dirWithAllPermissions = [ls -al | grep '${flag}'] }

+By default Knit will redirect the output of a command to the standard output (as if you were typing the command on a command prompt, for example).
+To disable this behaviour, prepend the command with `~`, as below:

+    func main {
+        # This line will print nothing to the standard output
+        ~[pwd]
+    }

 The outcome of bash commands are handled internally as a single string.
 You can make that a list though, where each element of the list is one line of the output of the command, by appending ```.asList``` to the command.
 That, plus some functional-style operations on lists allow something like: